 Travellers to Antalya know the area for a host of different reasons.
 Some seek its luxury hotels while the area's historic treasures attract culture hunters.
 Then there is the natural beauty of the land.
 Most visitors will lay testament to picturesque panoramic views and natural wonders, including the Duden Waterfalls and the Chimera on Mount Olympus where flames have been sprouting from the ground for the past 2500 years.

-The culmination of history with modern luxury hotels makes for a unique lifestyle experiences.
-It is no surprise, therefore, that Antalya sees 30% of all of Turkey’s tourism and is the third most visited destination in the world.
-It is also the fastest growing province in Turkey with a 4.17% yearly population growth.
+The culmination of history with modern luxury hotels makes for a unique lifestyle experience.
+It is no surprise, therefore, that Antalya sees 30% of all of Turkey’s tourism and is the fastest-growing province in Turkey with a 4.17% yearly population growth.

 After Roman conquest, the mid-Byzantine era saw the Selcuk Turks and Byzantines capturing and recapturing the town as it passed hands between the two empires, until Ottoman rule under Murad II in 1432.

 Reasons to Visit Antalya